stacyphillipsea/historicfloodlevels/README.md

 * Navbar formatted with items on left and right
 * Map shows formatted popup and colour coded symbols based on river name
 * Basic table border formatting, sort and filter added for both top-10 and all peak table
+* Intro added at the top
+* Hyperlinks added to intro to help navigation

 ## Things that could be improved
 * Would like to colour code storms in the top 10 table